-Businessman Charles “Chuck” Feeney established the Atlantic Philanthropies in 1982.
-Atlantic Philanthropies, primarily based in Bermuda, are a collection of principally overseas private foundations.
+Atlantic Philanthropies, primarily based in Bermuda, are a collection of principally overseas private foundations founded by businessman Charles “Chuck” Feeney in 1982.
 Due to technicalities of American foundation law, since it is organized offshore Atlantic Philanthropies is permitted to fund 501(c)(4) advocacy activities, which American-based foundations cannot.

-In the 2016 election, Atlantic Philanthropies provided substantial support to the Civic Participation Action Fund, a Super PAC supporting Democratic Party candidates including presidential nominee Hillary Clinton.
-Atlantic Philanthropies has completed grantmaking and is on track to officially close its doors by 2020.
+In the 2016 election, Atlantic Philanthropies provided substantial support to the Civic Participation Action Fund, a 501(c)(4) nonprofit supporting Democratic Party candidates including presidential nominee Hillary Clinton.
+Atlantic Philanthropies has completed its grantmaking and is on track to officially close its doors by 2020.

 Chuck Feeney established the Atlantic Philanthropies in 1982.
 Raised in Elizabeth, New Jersey, Feeney served as a radio operator in the Air Force and attended Cornell University on the G.I.
 Bill.
 In 1960, he and a partner set up Duty Free Shoppers.
 In 1984, Feeney transferred all of his financial assets, including his 38.75 percent ownership of the duty-free business, to Atlantic Philanthropies.

 Controversially, Feeney personally intervened in negotiations to end the conflict between Catholic Irish Republicans and Protestant British Loyalists in Northern Ireland in the 1990s.
-Feeney personally met with Catholic, left-wing Sinn Fein party leader Gerry Adams in 1993 and provided financial support to the Friends of Sinn Fein, which supported the party which was believed to have been aligned with the terrorist Provisional Irish Republican Army.
+Feeney personally met with Catholic, left-wing Sinn Fein party leader Gerry Adams in 1993 and provided financial support to the Friends of Sinn Fein, a group that was aligned with the terrorist Provisional Irish Republican Army.
 (Reports he had funded the PIRA directly were debunked as false.)
 John Healy, who headed the Atlantic Philanthropies at the time, was skeptical of these backchannel efforts: He thought that there “were serious implications for the founder of a major philanthropic foundation having dealings with the head of an organization regarded as the mouthpiece of a terrorist group by the U.S., British, and Irish governments.”

-The Atlantic Philanthropies is the collective entity that consists of The Atlantic Foundation, The Atlantic Finance Company Limited, The Atlantic Advocacy Fund, The Atlantic Foundation of New York, The Atlantic Charitable Trust, The Mangrove Foundation, and the Bridge Charitable Trust.
+The Atlantic Philanthropies is the collective entity that encompasses the Atlantic Foundation, the Atlantic Finance Company Limited, the Atlantic Advocacy Fund, the Atlantic Foundation of New York, the Atlantic Charitable Trust, the Mangrove Foundation, and the Bridge Charitable Trust.
 The Atlantic Foundation of New York was liquidated at the end of 2015.
 Together, these organizations share the same charitable objectives and finances.

 In addition to these nonprofit organizations, Atlantic is comprised of the corporation General Atlantic Group Limited (GAGL) and its subsidiary, Exeter Associates Limited, both of which are Bermuda-based corporations involved in real estate development.